-Project activities could expose NSO, particularly nest sites with young, to physiological stress from construction noise and/or visual disturbance; however, based on the available nesting data, there do not appear to be any nesting sites close enough to the Project footprint to be adversely affected by the proposed Project.
+Project activities could expose NSO, particularly nest sites with young, to physiological stress from construction noise and/or visual disturbance; however, based on the available nesting data, there do not appear to be any nesting sites close enough to the Project footprint to be adversely affected by the Project.
 Construction would not occur in-line of site of suitable nesting habitat, which includes the 295-foot, 82 dBA noise tolerance threshold (USFWS 2020).
-Preconstruction NSO surveys would be conducted during the NSO breeding season to ensure no NSO or active nests are within the 330-foot visual line of disturbance contour (which includes the 295-foot, 82 dBA noise tolerance threshold) of the Project site.
+Pre-construction NSO surveys would be conducted during the NSO breeding season to ensure no NSO or active nests are within the 330-foot visual line of disturbance contour (which includes the 295-foot, 82 dBA noise tolerance threshold) of the Project site.

 There are 1.11 acre of potentially suitable NSO foraging habitat in the Project footprint, in the form of conifer forest and hardwood forest.
-Work associated with the proposed Project would temporarily affect 0.79 acre and permanently affect 0.32 acre of potentially suitable NSO foraging habitat.
-Only two large trees (greater than 30 inches at breast height) within the Project footprint have potential to be impacted via removal or trimming.
+Work associated with the Project would temporarily affect 0.79 acre and permanently affect 0.32 acre of potentially suitable NSO foraging habitat.
+Only two large trees (greater than 30 inches at breast height) that could potentially support NSO nesting within the Project footprint have potential to be impacted via removal or trimming.
 However, these trees are not anticipated to be used for nesting due to their proximity to the roadway.
 Additionally, trees would be removed between October 1 and January 31, outside of the NSO breeding season.
+Due to this low potential for impact to NSO, a seasonal work window of no Project activities within 0.25 miles of NSO nesting habitat from March 15 to August 31 will not be included in this IS/ND.

-Implementation of PF-BIO-6 and PF-BIO-7, in addition to AMM-BIO-7 through AMM-BIO-8, as summarized in Appendix B, would reduce, avoid, or minimize impacts to CRLF and its habitat.
+Implementation of PF-BIO-6 and PF-BIO-7, in addition to AMM-BIO-7 through AMM-BIO-8, as summarized in Appendix C, would reduce, avoid, or minimize impacts to NSO and its habitat.
 The impact would be less than significant.